 In August-September 2020, the State Migration Service of Ukraine got acquainted with foreign experience, prepared a draft resolution of the Cabinet of Ministers of Ukraine “Some issues of recognition as a stateless person” and organized public discussions of the project.
 Unfortunately, the Government has not yet adopted the necessary by-law to effectively implement the procedure.

 “Thousands of people in Ukraine are waiting for the procedure, having no other choice, because none of the states recognizes them as their citizens.
 Stateless persons in Ukraine are people without identity documents and without the opportunity to live normal life.
 The team of the Right to Protectionhas already made efforts to make important legislative changes and continues to work towards creating a mechanism for recognition as a stateless person in Ukraine.
-The procedure will make it possible for Ukraine to fulfill its international obligations regarding stateless persons, ” – said Ksenia Karahiaur, a Legal Analyst at Charitable Foundation The Right to Protection.
+The procedure will make it possible for Ukraine to fulfill its international obligations regarding stateless persons, ” – said Ksenia Karahiaur, a Legal Analyst at Right to Protection CF.

 Therefore, the questions remain open: when will the long-awaited procedure come into force?
 When will people, who are not recognized as citizens of any country get the right to officially apply to the Ukrainian authorities?